nilmtk/nilmtk/README.md

 ##### Submitting a bug report

 Please use our [github issue queue](https://github.com/nilmtk/nilmtk/issues) to submit bug reports, rather than emailing them, which will allow any of us to respond to your issue.
+If your bug concerns one of NILMTK's dependencies then please contact the relevant project.

 Before opening an issue: